isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    actually used.
 Wait at least one TTL interval, so the world's recursive servers know about both keys, then stop using the old key and generate a new RRSIG using the new key.
-Wait at least another TTL, so the cached old key data is expunged from world's recursive servers, and then remove the old key.
+Wait at least another TTL, so the cached old key data is expunged from the world's recursive servers, and then remove the old key.

    The benefit of the pre-publication approach is it does not